hashicorp-community/tf-helper/tfh/usr/share/doc/tfh/tfh_pushconfig.md

 ### Options

-* `-message MESSAGE=Queued via tfe-cli`
+* `-message MESSAGE=Queued via tfh`

 An optional message to associate with the run.
-Defaults to "Queued via tfe-cli".
+Defaults to "Queued via tfh".

 * `-destroy`